Language

 Well, OCR providers didn’t ignore this problem and offered a solution.

-OCR templating
+Template-based OCR

-OCR templating example
+OCR template example

 The OCR engine does not have the intelligence to identify the specifics; it treats data as characters

-With OCR templating you get more actionable output than with ordinary OCR because it allows you to mark up and pull out information in a more structured way.
+With OCR templates you get more actionable output than with ordinary OCR because it allows you to mark up and pull out information in a more structured way.
 However, there are a couple of buts to consider when you work with identity documents.

 Amount of manual work.
-To make OCR templating work, you need to manually mark up the data in every document type you need.
+To make template-based OCR templating work, you need to manually mark up the data in every document type you need.
 So, if you need to process passports from different countries, you’ll have to mark up a passport from each country to create its template.
 Add other identity documents, such as ID cards, to this, and you’ll have an even larger amount of painstaking labor.

 The need to maintain templates.
-The created template only works as long as the document itself doesn’t change.
+The created OCR template only works as long as the document itself doesn’t change.
 If there are new fields, or they are placed in a new location, you need to update the template.

 No verification capabilities.
 Worse still, the challenge with ID documents isn’t just getting some data from them.
 It's about making sure the data and the document are valid.
 No OCR solution, which simply recognizes text, can help you with that.